cvxopt/cvxopt/doc/source/c-api.rst

-To illustrate the creation and manipulation of dense matrices (as well as the Python C API), we show the code for the :func:`cvxopt.uniform` function described in the section :ref:`s-random`.
+To illustrate the creation and manipulation of dense matrices (as well as the Python C API), we show the code for the :func:`kvxopt.uniform` function described in the section :ref:`s-random`.

 ::